RynTurtle/Snappingbot-Commands/README.md

 +followage  (channel) - how long you have been following a channel

++id (username) - returns the user id of a user

++subage - returns the amount of time a user has a sub streak for (not including someone who twitch primes every month) (requires authentication)

 +sublist (channel) - sends all channel emotes of a channel  (including tier 2 and 3 emotes)

-+id (username) - returns the user id of a user
++subcount - returns the amount of subs the channel has (requires authentication)

 +roll - returns a number from 1 to 100

 +d20 -  returns a number from 1 to 20